Between February and October 1945, the Dow Jones Industrial Average advanced by 21.3%. Must have been a time of prosperity or a bubble, right?

 This time around, investors who bought stocks when the recession was first officially announced in December 2008 have done handsomely, getting in near the bottom and catching the entire rally since March 2009.
 Yet that won't always happen.
 You might experience a little volatility or find yourself waiting a period of months before seeing any capital appreciation.
 But that's the nature of the markets -- sometimes they rise, sometimes they fall, and sometimes they go nowhere.

 Of course, recessions aren't always good for stocks.
 From December 2007, when economists say the recession started, to March 2009, stocks fell precipitously.
 And historically, during recessions, stocks have more often declined than advanced.
 But the notion that recessions always destroy returns is not the case.

 After all, some companies behind consumer luxuries will tend to see a big squeeze.
 If the economy is tough, penny-pinching consumers cut back on perceived luxuries.
 Coach

 The economy, though, still needs to function at some level.
 People will still need to eat, do laundry, brush their teeth, buy medicines, and so on.
 That's how Colgate-Palmolive

 Moreover, consumers have to buy somewhere.
 That made McDonald's

 Recessions develop over time.
 There is no set formula that reveals to us when a recession begins and when it ends.
-Even though some have said that the recession is over, others think we're still in it and could see things get worse before they get better.
+Even though some have said the recession is over, others think we're still in it and that we could see things get worse before they get better.
 Yet as those on the sidelines know all too well now, waiting for the "end" will often lead to waiting until it's too late and missing out on a great buying opportunity.
 So the key, again, is to buy quality issues for cheap and be patient.

 Invest in the company first, not the market cycle.